-It’s a budget baby of BT, with some attractive benefits for existing EE mobile customers.
-But is EE broadband worth getting?
+EE offers market-leading speeds and some attractive benefits for existing EE mobile customers.
+But is it worth the outlay?
 Let’s dig in and find out.

 Our rating: Four out of five

-What it lacks in bells and whistles, EE broadband makes up for in good, solid broadband.
+EE is known for good, solid broadband.
 And it comes reasonably priced, to boot.

-Running on the same network as its parent company BT, EE’s service is comparably reliable and offers comparable speeds too – running up to a massive 900Mbps in some areas.
+Running on the same network as BT, EE’s broadband service is comparably reliable but offers much faster speeds - running up to a massive 1.6Gbps in some areas if you can get its top-end full fibre service.

-There are certainly things you’ll miss out on with an EE broadband.
-Think: all the extras you get with providers like BT or Virgin Media, such as free email addresses and public Wi-Fi access.
+There are certainly things you’ll miss out on with EE broadband.
+Think: all the extras you get with providers like Sky or Virgin Media, such as free email addresses and attractive rewards schemes.
 But you’ll also miss out on paying those providers’ higher prices.

-Speaking of prices, yours can be even lower if you’re already an EE mobile customer.
+Impressively, if you're an existing broadband customer and add an EE phone contract or SIM, EE will cut your bill by £20 per month.
 You’ll also get a boost to your mobile data, which can be up to a rather attractive 20GB extra per month.
 EE looks after its own.

-We’d recommend EE broadband for households that need reliable broadband at adequate speeds, but can survive without an ultrafast connection or a chunky TV package.
+We’d recommend EE broadband for households that need reliable broadband at good prices, but can survive without a chunky TV package.
 And if you have an EE mobile plan already?
 Even better.

 Average EE broadband speeds

-EE offers six different broadband speeds, with prices varying depending on how fast you go:
+EE offers eight different broadband speeds, with prices varying depending on how fast you go:

 Standard broadband